Diwakar012/DataAnalysis_NLP/README.md

 - Using Pretrained models like Transformers, BERT
 - Optimizing accuracy score as a metric to generalize well on unseen data Also i'll be representing data using Word Cloud and SunBurst Pie chart .

+Getting a code quality score using the Embold Code Analysis platform for Evaluation.